AnvayB/FiduciaryChat/README.md

 ## Discussion Room
 ![Discussion1](/images/discussion1.png)
-1. Verified fiduciaries can navigate to the Discussion Room page from the NavBar and are met with this password protected page, wherein they can input their password and gain access to the Fiduciaries-only discussion room.
+1. Verified fiduciaries can navigate to the Discussion Room page from the NavBar and are met with this password-protected page, wherein they can input their password and gain access to the Fiduciaries-only discussion room.
 2. Messages sent here will be visible to all registered fiduciaries on the website.
 <div style="display: flex;">
    <img src="./images/discussion2.png" style="width: 49%;" alt="Discussion2">